Blockchain Ecosystem from Scratch: A Step-by-Step Guide

 2. Protocols: The Language of Interaction within a Blockchain Network

 Protocols define the rules and functionalities that govern communication and interaction within the ecosystem.
 They act as the language for different components like smart contracts and decentralized applications (dApps) to interact with the blockchain and each other.
+Many blockchain protocols facilitate this interaction.
 Popular protocols include:

 • Ethereum Virtual Machine (EVM): A widely adopted protocol that enables developers to build dApps compatible with the Ethereum blockchain.